CipherCosmos/code-byte/hackarena-frontend/README.md

-# HackArena Frontend
+# Code Byte Frontend

-A modern, responsive React frontend for HackArena, an inter-college hackathon game management system.
+A modern, responsive React frontend for Code Byte, an inter-college hackathon game management system.
 Built with React, Vite, and Tailwind CSS for optimal performance and user experience.

 ## 🎯 Features